-* Napier Brown complains of abuse of dominant market position
+* Napier Brown complains of abuse of dominant market

 * ABF says any regulator would find it acted appropriately

 * Separately, German refiners recently fined over cartel

 LONDON, Feb 25 Napier Brown, a unit of The Real

 Good Food Company, has complained to Britain's Office of Fair